 TPP Slavery and Human Trafficking Statement

 TPP is a manufacturer and supplier of IT products and services for the health and social care sector.
-TPP operates primarily in the United Kingdom but is also expanding globally to improve the standard of healthcare through the use of IT in a number of other countries.
+TPP operates primarily in the United Kingdom but also has customers and business relations abroad, and is continuing its international expansion with the aim of improving the healthcare and patient experience.

 TPP takes a zero tolerance approach to slavery and human trafficking.